-Small business cloud services usually have a couple different payment models.
-You can pay per-consumption (how much data you are using) or per month.
+Small business cloud services usually have a couple of different payment models.
+You can pay per consumption (how much data you are using) or per month.
 It’s hard to tell exactly which system works best for your business as per-gigabyte costs are typically low, but cloud storage providers have operating expenses that pull prices up.

 Public vs. Private Cloud

 There are two types of Cloud storage solutions – public and private cloud.
 What you use should be based on the type of data your business wants to store.
 Public storage services provide multi-tenant storage – meaning your information will be stored with information from other companies also using the service.
 This data is typically stored in global data centers across multiple continents, meaning it’s more secure than if all your information was stored on one server in one area.
 For use of the public cloud, companies are usually charged under a utility payment model, meaning you pay for the data you use.
 Amazon Simple Storage Service, Google Cloud Storage Nearline, and Microsoft Azure are all popular cloud storage services that operate on the public cloud.

 Private cloud services provide a dedicated environment that’s protected under your business’ own firewall.
 This allows for companies to have more customization and control over their data; however, if data is stored in a singular place, you are much more susceptible to data loss from natural disasters or anything else that could damage your server.
 If your building has a flood or a fire, your data could be gone forever.